PEC-CSS/AI/clustering/README.md

 3. **Try K-Means**: Experiment with partitioning data into clusters, focusing on selecting the optimal number of clusters.
 4. **Dive into Spectral Clustering**: Understand how Spectral Clustering handles non-linearly separable data using eigenvalues and similarity matrices.
 5. **Evaluate Performance**: Assess the performance of the above-mentioned algorithms and find the most suitable one for your data.
+6. **Explore various clustering algorithms**: Experiment with various other clustering algorithms to compare and see which one is the best for your data.

 ---